carlushuang/ogl_cube/README.md

 compile and test on ubuntu 14.04/16.04, intel gpu with mesa driver. to compile, run [build.sh](build.sh)

 ## misc
-use "A,W,S,D" to turn camera, use mouse scroll to zoom in/out
+use "A,W,S,D" to turn camera, "R" to reset camera, use mouse scroll to zoom in/out

 for opengl 330 core, if not properly run, need use
 ```